-Michael Sonnenshein, 36, is CEO of the Manager, having served as Managing Director of the Manager since 2018.
+Michael Sonnenshein, 37, is CEO of the Manager since January 2021 and has served as a director of the Manager since February 2020.
+Before serving as CEO, Mr. Sonnenshein served as Managing Director of the Manager since 2018.
 In this role, Mr. Sonnenshein oversees the strategic direction and growth of the business.
 Mr. Sonnenshein is also responsible for maintaining many of the firm's key relationships with clients, industry stakeholders, and regulators as well as managing the development of the Manager's single-asset and diversified digital currency products.
 From 2015 to 2017, Mr. Sonnenshein was Director of Sales & Business Development for the Manager and prior to that served as an Account Executive from 2014 to 2015.
 Prior to joining the Manager, Mr. Sonnenshein was a financial adviser at JP Morgan Securities, covering high net worth individuals and institutions, and an analyst at Barclays Wealth, providing coverage to middle-market hedge funds and institutions.
 Mr. Sonnenshein earned his Bachelor of Business Administration from the Goizueta Business School at Emory University and his Master of Business Administration from the Leonard N. Stern School of Business at New York University.
 Mr. Sonnenshein was honored in 2018 as one of Business Insider's Rising Stars of Wall Street and serves as a member of the CME Group Bitcoin Futures Council and NYU Blockchain Association.